SPFxHeroes/J.A.R.B.I.S.-Labs/Lab13/README.md

-# Lab 13: Publishing Solution
+# Lab 13: Publishing Your App

 So far, we have been testing our web part using the workbench and bundling the solution in debug mode.

-In this lab, we'll show you how to prepare your solution for release to production, and how to deploy and upgrade your solution.
+In this lab, we'll show you how to prepare your app for release to production, and how to deploy and upgrade your app.

 ## Exercise 1

-The solution's metadata controls how the solution will appear in the App store.
+The solution's metadata controls how the app will appear in the App store.
 You can (and should!) change the solution's metadata by changing the **package-solution.json**.

 1. Open the **package-solution.json** under the **config** folder.
 1. In the `solution` node, change the `name` property to `JARBIS`.
-   > In your solution name, don't use words matching features in Microsoft Teams or SharePoint, such as **Chat, Contacts, Calendar, Calls, Files, Meeting, Activity, Teams, Apps, Help, SharePoint, List, Page**, etc. as these names could be confused with the standard functionality in Teams and SharePoint.
+   > In your app name, don't use words matching features in Microsoft Teams or SharePoint, such as **Chat, Contacts, Calendar, Calls, Files, Meeting, Activity, Teams, Apps, Help, SharePoint, List, Page**, etc. as these names could be confused with the standard functionality in Teams and SharePoint.
    >
-   > If your solution is named after a common word, such as **Orders**, you should include your company name as well to clearly differentiate it from other solutions, for example, **Contoso Orders**.
+   > If your app is named after a common word, such as **Orders**, you should include your company name as well to clearly differentiate it from other apps, for example, **Contoso Orders**.
    >
    > Luckily, J.A.R.B.I.S. is not a common word :-)
 1. Below the `name` property, add a `title` property using the following JSON: